2013 Labour Party Falkirk candidate selection

-In 2013, Eric Joyce, member of the House of Commons of the United Kingdom for Falkirk, resigned from the Labour Party and announced he would not seek reelection.
-The process of nominating a replacement candidate for the 2015 general election led to a dispute between the party and its major financial backer Unite the Union, causing the suspension of two local party members, the resignation of Tom Watson MP as Labour's 2015 election strategist, as well as the forwarding of an internal report into the situation to Police Scotland.
+In 2013 in the United Kingdom, Eric Joyce, the member of Parliament (MP) for Falkirk, resigned from the Labour Party and announced he would not seek re-election.
+The process of nominating a replacement candidate for the 2015 general election led to a dispute between the party and its major financial backer Unite the Union, causing the suspension of two local party members, the resignation of the MP Tom Watson as Labour's 2015 election strategist, as well as the forwarding of an internal report into the situation to Police Scotland.

 Background

-Joyce was selected as the Labour Party candidate and subsequently voted in as the Member of Parliament for Falkirk at the 2010 general election.
-After a series of alcohol-related incidents, including a drink-driving conviction and two fights in a House of Commons bar, Joyce resigned from the Labour Party, saying that he intended to complete his term as an MP but not seek reelection.
+Joyce was selected as the Labour Party candidate and was elected the member of Parliament (MP) for Falkirk at the 2010 general election.
+Following a series of alcohol-related incidents, including a drink-driving conviction and two fights in a House of Commons bar, Joyce resigned from the Labour Party, saying that he intended to complete his term as an MP but not seek re-election.